Installing Report Manager Web Server

 The environment variable DISPLAY must be defined to :0 in he apache runtime.

-Some security settigs should be disabled, the fastest way is to disable the firewall and then execute the comand to enable access to the Xserver: xhost +
+Some security settings should be disabled, the fastest way is to disable the firewall and then execute the command to